abuna1985/full-stack-open-course/notes/part1/part-1-b.md

 x = 4; // causes an error
 ```

+#### Const and Let

-**Note:** [const](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/const) does not actually define a variable but a constant for which the value can no longer be changed.
+* [const](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/const) does not actually define a variable but a constant for which the value can no longer be changed.

-**Note:** [let](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/let) defines a normal variable.
+* [let](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/let) defines a normal variable.

 ### Arrays